quantumtom/ash/README.md

+# Rainbow Dash
-# Bootstrap through Handlebars via RequireJS
+Serving Bootstrap through Handlebars with Require (via ExpressJS)

 A minimal stack that renders a "living template" of Bootstrap GUI widgets (components) using the HandlebarsJS template system.
 All thanks to RequireJS.